 Below: Trying to look interested in the Hermitage - no Soviet citizens present - this was a visit set aside by Intourist for the Red Arrows party.

 We eventually arrived at the Soviet Officers' Club in down-town Leningrad, a faded but once grand building with an imposing façade outside and sweeping staircases and lofty decorated ceilings inside.
 The Club was crowded.
 Whether it was always so or whether people had turned up especially to see us, I don't know but we were certainly the centre of attention.
 We were led by our hosts and interpreters to the front of a long queue to collect our dinner.
 We then sat down at tables that had been held ready for our arrival.
-The food was no more than adequate but better than many of us had expected.
+The food was no more than adequate.
 Most of us found it embarrassing that the hundreds of other diners were watching us, not simply because we were British but because we were being fed meat.
 I was not the only one, I suspect, who ground his way through the gristly, tasteless meat when we would normally have left it untouched on the side of the plate.

 Above: One of the embassy staff took this pic of me trying desperately to appreciate what the Hermitage had on display - but, sadly, I was unmoved.
 I have no interest whatsoever in old pictures.
 (Having written that, it's a good job I'm not on Twitter or Facebook otherwise I would doubtless be harangued for being a Philistine!!)